-Small Business Advocacy Programs
+Small Business Advocacy Programs & Events

-Governor’s Small Business Forums are designed to provide Texas business owners, managers and entrepreneurs with timely, relevant, actionable advice to assist them in establishing, operating, sustaining and expanding their businesses.
+The Governor’s Small Business Forums are designed to provide Texas business owners, managers and entrepreneurs with timely, relevant, actionable advice to assist them in establishing, operating, sustaining and expanding their businesses.
 Each forum includes the Governor's Small Business Awards to recognize outstanding businesses in Texas.

 State and Federal Programs